 Update Recovery Activity/Outcome Projected outcome Status: These recovery activities are on Tourism numbers and money spent in impacted track to achieve the projected outcome regions remain steady.
 Recovery activity QRIDA is administering a range of disaster recovery assistance for the monsoon trough event on behalf • Enhanced concessional loans - funded under of the Queensland and Australian Governments.
 DRFA.
-Program setup is complete to enable primary producers to apply for loans of up to \$1 million, providing financial certainty and stability.
+Program setup is complete to enable primary producers to apply for loans of up to \$1 million. providing financial certainty and stability.
 Projected outcome Status: These recovery activities are on Primary producers can apply for loans of up to \$1 track to achieve the projected outcome million, providing financial certainty and stability.
 Recovery activity Program setup is complete to enable primary producers to apply for freight subsidies to assist the • Enhanced freight subsidies scheme - funded transportation costs of animals purchased for under DRFA restocking.
 Primary producers in drought areas can also apply for freight subsidy assistance to move livestock to agistment in the impacted areas in North West Queensland. \$10 million has been assigned to the enhanced freight subsidies.
 To date approximately \$176,000 has been paid to primary producers.
 Projected outcome Status: These recovery activities are on Primary producers can afford to restock their track to achieve the projected outcome depleted herds.
 Recovery activity There are five Industry Recovery Officers (IROs) for the North West, four part time coastal IROs and • Industry Recovery Officers and Financial three financial counsellors available to assist Counsellors - funded under DRFA primary producers and small business owners. \$2 million has been allocated to fund the IROs and financial counsellors.
 Projected outcome Status: These recovery activities are on Primary producers are provided the support they track to achieve the projected outcome need to boost resilience and sustainability.
-Recovery activity erosion impacts - funded under the DRFA.
+Recovery activity Councils are continuing with its regular water quality testing program to monitor and respond to the Provide assistance measures to mitigate river situation. erosion impacts - funded under the DRFA.
+Projected outcome Status: These recovery activities are on and resilience of primary producers.

-Environment recovery will complement recovery and resilience of primary producers.
+Environment recovery will complement recovery